 Although definitely not easy to navigate on a budget, Interlaken remains one of the most stunning destinations I’ve been lucky enough to visit.
 A tiny Swiss town surrounded on all sides by towering mountains and sparkling blue lakes, Interlaken is Europe’s extreme sport capital and home to every outdoor activity you could possibly imagine.
 If you are a study abroad student thinking of visiting Interlaken, I would highly recommend booking your weekend trip through Bus2alps.
 With so many activities to chose from, it can be very useful to have knowledgeable guides ready to help you at the drop of a hat.
-Keep scrolling for a list of my favorite budget activities in Interlaken!
+Keep scrolling for my ultimate Interlaken itinerary!

 Unless you have a much much higher budget than I did when visiting Switzerland, hostels are going to be your best option for accommodation.
 Interlaken is very expensive, but it’s also a popular destination for study abroad students.
 Thankfully there are plenty of great hostels options to chose from in the center of town.

 Only the cutest hostel in existence, Balmers Hostel has been operating in Interlaken since 1907 and is a favorite for students traveling through Switzerland.
 Balmers has a great location in the middle of town and is also home to the only nightclub in Interlaken, Metro Bar.
 Balmers Hostel is the perfect accommodation for any student or solo-travelers and is the best place in Interlaken to have a few drinks and make some friends!

 BACKPACKERS VILLA HOSTEL

 Another great option in the same part of town, Backpackers Villa trades the cutesy decor for a functional feel (picture a Swiss version of IKEA).
 The hostel faces Harder Kulm and the paraglider’s landing field and is only a short walk from the center of town.